ASTER GUINNESS

 The Picture Room, Newlyn Art Gallery

-With her roots in West Penwith, Aster Guinness presents a series of harmonic still lives, landscapes, and portraits.
-These works represent her thinking about home, good and evil, softness, and a life mothering solo.
+With roots in West Penwith, Aster Guinness shows a series of harmonic still lifes, landscapes, and portraits.
+The pieces represent her thinking about home, good and evil, softness, and a life mothering solo.

-She likens the glass bottles with flowers that she paints to couples in relationships – they face out, sometimes towards each other, and inside they reflect and refract each other’s emotions and thoughts.
-In painting flowers she’s thinking about physical beauty and perfection, and how these are measured.
-Aster’s paintings are often muted, and often abstracted, she uses colours that harmonise and takes a lot of time over composition.
+The glass bottles with flowers she paints like couples in relationships – they face out, sometimes towards each other, and inside they reflect and refract each other’s emotions and thoughts.
+In painting flowers she’s thinking about physical beauty and perfection, and how it’s tied up with measurement.
+Aster’s paintings are often muted and abstracted, she uses colours that harmonise and takes a lot of time over composition.

 All works are for sale.